 In the years prior to these academic postings I founded or held management roles in a series of startup ventures leading to experience across the life cycle of organizations — from startup to acquisition and at times failure.
 The short list would be: Vega, Noisebox [acquired by Sonique], Sonique [acquired by Lycos], MyFilms, Kick [acquired by Sony's 550 Digital Media Ventures unit], Joystiq [a brand within Engadget, acquired by AOL].
 I founded my first startup at age 23, two years out of college.
-I have also worked as an advisor to or a consultant for not only startups (MusicFans, JBTV [acquired by Launch/Yahoo!], AgentArts [acquired by FAST]), but also global music copyright owners and collectives, global technology firms, and Fortune 500 companies.
+I have also worked as an advisor to or a consultant for not only startups (MusicFans, JBTV [acquired by Launch/Yahoo!], AgentArts [acquired by FAST/Microsoft]), but also global music copyright owners and collectives, global technology firms, and Fortune 500 companies.

-My research interest could probably be summed up in a single word: Opportunity.
+My research interest could be summed up in a single word: opportunity.
 I am particularly interested in how opportunity emerges from disruption, as from automation or the Internet.
 This sort of work has implications for theory, policy, and practice.
-As a result, I have been lucky enough to not only publish in academic venues, but also write for and spoke in policy and practice venues.
+As a result, I have been lucky enough to not only publish in academic venues, but also write for and speak in policy and practice venues.
 I have also been interviewed and/or cited by media outlets such as: the Financial Times, National Public Radio, WIRED, Billboard, Congressional Quarterly, and the Guardian.

 In the classroom, I actively mix theory with practice through interactive presentations, case discussions, and simulations.
 Two courses I developed that now travel with me would be iStartup (described as “Entrepreneurship 101 meets the Amazing Race”) and Wicked Problems (a critical problem solving and social action course).